 Buyers who decide to examine the labour practices of their supply chains may sometimes find unexpected issues.
 Badger Sportswear were forced to drop a key supplier after it came to light that the company was using forced labour in Chinese detention facilities.
 This originated from the supplier having provided false documentation to Badger’s third party accreditation partner.
 In 2019, a media investigation found that many UK supermarket brands were unknowingly selling produce from suppliers using forced labour.
 The use of conflict minerals in the electronics industry, such as the tungsten, tantalum and tin mined in the Democratic Republic of Congo that have frequently made their way into smartphones, is also an area that needs constant monitoring and vigilance.

 This burden of proof for buyers and suppliers means that getting accurate, reliable supply chain data is an important first step.
-This can be more difficult than it appears, but is exactly what our Labour Practice Audit (LPA) is designed to do.
+This can be more difficult than it appears, but is exactly what our Ethical Business Programme (known as Labour Practice Audit) is designed to do.

-Labour Practice Audits (LPAs) are an essential tool that allow companies to make sense of their data and find instances of mistreatment that could otherwise seem like looking for a needle in a haystack.
-Buyers can assign a Labour Practice Audit (LPA) to any suppliers they want to examine more closely.
+Ethical Business Programme (known as Labour Practice Audit) are an essential tool that allow companies to make sense of their data and find instances of mistreatment that could otherwise seem like looking for a needle in a haystack.
+Buyers can assign Ethical Business Programme (known as Labour Practice Audit) to any suppliers they want to examine more closely.
 These audits can be an eye-opening activity for buyers, as knowing exactly who is working across sites and supply chains can be a complex, logistical task.

-Our LPAs help buyers make sure they are operating legal and ethical supply chains, by giving them oversight into what their suppliers are actually doing on a day to day basis.
+Our Ethical Business Programme (known as Labour Practice Audit) help buyers make sure they are operating legal and ethical supply chains, by giving them oversight into what their suppliers are actually doing on a day to day basis.
 This helps buyers make sure that the companies they choose to work with are reflecting their values when it comes to trying to eliminate modern slavery in the UK.

 Our auditors go onsite and anonymously interview workers employed by suppliers in order to identify any risks of forced labour.
 Following this, a report is produced detailing any findings of concern for buyers.
 If needed, we can return to the supplier and conduct a full management and employment process review to find the root of the problem.
-Customers who have undertaken an LPA on construction sites comment that the value of the LPA is not just that it goes well beyond a ‘box ticking’ exercise but that the findings enable them to gain an understanding of where the weaknesses lie, and how best to work with contractors to solve these issues.
+Customers who have undertaken our Ethical Business Programme (known as Labour Practice Audit) on construction sites comment that the value of the Ethical Business Programme (known as Labour Practice Audit) is not just that it goes well beyond a ‘box ticking’ exercise but that the findings enable them to gain an understanding of where the weaknesses lie, and how best to work with contractors to solve these issues.